ongres/stackgres/doc/content/en/04-administration-guide/REVIEW-patroni-management/_index.md

 ---
-title: Patroni Management
+title: Patroni management
 weight: 16
-url: administration/patroni/management
+url: DEPRECATE-3
 ---

 Once you hace a StackGres cluster installed you'll have a Full HA PostgreSQL configuration and depending of the size of your cluster you´ll have something like this: